-Within the PPP program, Ltd "Samzeo" submitted the application requesting arrangement and of the sewerage and water supply system for the hotel in the village Omalo (Akhmeta Municipality).
+Within the PPP program, Samzeo Ltd submitted the application requesting upgrading of water supply system in Omalo village which is required for securing water supply to the hotel, and arrangement of sewerage treatment facility for the hotel which is required due to absence of municipal sewage collection and treatment infrastructure in the village Omalo (Akhmeta Municipality).
 MDF evaluated application, and established that company complies with the eligibility, scoring, and ranking criteria accumulating 10 score points, which means that investor passed World Bank and MDF evaluation criteria.